Humans have been using various herbal supplements as medicines since before recorded history.

 - Make sure you're getting enough sleep.
 A lack of sleep can create a ripple effect on physical and psychological health.
 By giving your body and mind enough time to rest and repair nightly, you can reduce the odds of experiencing erectile dysfunction.

-The Takeaway: Several herbal options are available for erectile dysfunction, though none have proven to be consistently effective.
+Several herbal options are available for erectile dysfunction, though none have proven to be consistently effective.
 While some may have an impact on sexual function, the potential for side effects and some unclear benefits make spending considerable time or money on these alternative herbal remedies not ideal for most people.

 Research into most herbal supplements for ED has yet to definitively prove that any one of them adequately treat the symptoms of erectile dysfunction.